-- the audit firms' internal quality control, and - the quality of individual audit files.
+- the audit firm's internal quality control - the quality of individual audit files.

-We decide what our focus areas will be at the start of a three-year audit cycle.
-We are currently in the second year of the second three year cycle.
-We have selected the following focus areas based on issues identified by international audit regulators and our own findings from most-recent reviews1.
+We decide our focus areas at the start of a three-year audit cycle.
+We are currently in the second year of the second three-year cycle.
+The focus areas are chosen based on issues identified by international audit regulators and our own findings from most-recent reviews 1.